antonfisher/antonfisher.github.io/_posts/2016-02-05-00-47-00-extjs-5-disable-app-json-caching.md

 }
 ```

-But any way browser could cache `app.json` file.
+But anyways browser could cache `app.json` file.
-To prevent this let's generate cache key for `app.json` request.
+To prevent this, let's generate cache key for `app.json` request.

 Sample code implements this: